CSP Lecture Series

 Monday, September 8, 2014

 Gary Younge is an author, broadcaster, and award-winning columnist for The Guardian.
 He also writes a monthly column, Beneath the Radar, for the Nation magazine and is the Alfred Knobler Fellow for the Nation Institute.
 Born in Hertfordshire, England, to Barbadian parents, Younge grew up in Stevenage until he went to teach English at the age of 17 at a United Nations Eritrean refugee school in Sudan with Project Trust.
 On his return he went to Heriot Watt University in Edinburgh where he studied French and Russian.
 Younge is the author of four books, including Who Are We—And Should It Matter in the 21st Century?, Stranger in a Strange Land: Encounters in the Disunited States, and No Place Like Home: A Black Briton’s Journey Through the American South.
 His most recent work, The Speech: The Story of Behind Martin Luther King Jr.’s Dream, was selected as Occidental College’s First Year Summer Reading for 2014.
 Since 2011 Younge has been based in Chicago.

 Friday, October 3, 2014

 Carl Hart is an associate professor in the departments of psychology and psychiatry at Columbia University.
 He is also a research scientist in the Division of Substance Abuse at the New York State Psychiatric Institute; a member of the National Advisory Council on Drug Abuse; and serves on the board of directors of the College on Problems of Drug Dependence and the Drug Policy Alliance.
-He is the author of High Price: A Neuroscientist’s Journey of Self-Discovery that Challenges Everything You Know about Drugs and Society.
-A native of Miami, Florida, he lives in New York City.
+He is the author of High Price: A Neuroscientist’s Journey of Self-Discovery that Challenges Everything You Know about Drugs and Society, the winner of the 2014 PEN/E. O. Wilson Literary Science Writing Award.

 Monday, November 10, 2014